merely-useful/py-rse/index.md

 @@ -1,4 +1,5 @@
  # Zipf's Law

--These Zipf's Law scripts tally the occurrences of words in text -files and plot each word's rank versus its frequency.
+-These Zipf's Law scripts tally occurrences of words in text -files and plot each word's rank versus its frequency.
 +## Contributors
 +